bu-vip/photons/src/main/photon_driver/README.md

-# photon-code
+# photon_driver2

-A Particle project named photon-code
+A Particle project named photon_driver2

 ## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for photon-code.
+Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for photon_driver2.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.